What we collect

 Online Pre-deposit Form:

-We will review your request and aim to send you a response within 3 months, telling you whether we are accepting your material for assessment.
+We will review your request and aim to send you a response within 3 months, advising you whether we are accepting your material for assessment.